jwnichols3/ebs-examples/systems-manager-automation/README.md

 - **Targets: Id**: The ID of the SSM Automation
 - **Targets: Arn**: The ARN of the SSM Automation
 - **Targets: RoleArn**: The RoleArn of the IAM Role that will run the Automation.

+# TODO Items

+- Have the Alert Create function run just on the newly created or newly deleted volume.
+Currently the SSM Automation scripts run through all EBS volumes.
+That is heavy if there are a lot of volumes (1000s).
+- Create a Terraform deployment script.